Active voice to passive voice in the Future Indefinite tense

 Active: Will you not sell your bike?

-Passive: Will your not bike be sold?
+Passive: Will your bike not be sold?

 NOTE: We often contract the words ‘will’ and ‘not’ to ‘won’t’ when asking questions.
 In such cases, the subject comes after the contraction.
 It’s generally done in spoken English.